upcoming album

 live performance

-Chris Meyer’s Alias Zone: Paradise Lost
+Chris Meyer’s Alias Zone: The Gathering Storm

-lead artist: John-Mark Collins
+lead visual artist: John-Mark Collins

 the Previous album